 - Maintain the relationship: Send quarterly updates to referral partners with patient outcome summaries (anonymized), new treatment protocols, and any new services they can refer patients for.

-Primary KPI: Track referral volume by partner, conversion rate from referral to booking, and average revenue per referred patient.
+Retention metric: Track referral volume by partner, conversion rate from referral to booking, and average revenue per referred patient.
 Referral patients typically have 20-30% higher package purchase rates because they arrive with a trusted recommendation.

 11. Partner with MMP for Done-for-You Microneedling Marketing